+SCHEDULE 14A

-SCHEDULE 14A SCHEDULE 14A INFORMATION Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+SCHEDULE 14A INFORMATION

+Proxy Statement Pursuant to Section 14(a) of the Securities

+Exchange Act of 1934

-Filed by the Registrant [X] Filed by the Party other than the Registrant [] Check the appropriate box: [] Preliminary Proxy Statement [X] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 The Interpublic Group of Companies, Inc. (Name of Registrant as Specified In Its Charter) Payment of Filing Fee (Check the appropriate box): [X] No fee required. [] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-1) Title of each class of securities to which transaction applies: .
-2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11.
-(Set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: PAGE
+File Check d by the Registrant [X] d by the Party other than the Registrant [] k the appropriate box: Preliminary Proxy Statement Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-11(c) or Section 240.14a-12 The Interpublic Group of Companies, Inc. (Name of Registrant as Specified In Its Charter) Payme ent of Filing Fee (Check the appropriate box): No fee required.
+Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11.
+(Set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: PAGE [] Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+1) Amount Previously Paid: